omar39/yugioh-dataanalysis/README.md

 # yugioh-dataanalysis
-A data exploration for the Yu-Gi-Oh! cards dataset
+A data exploration for the Yu-Gi-Oh! cards dataset.